Bob Wheaton: 1960 Rome Olympics

-At the mid-July, 1960 Canadian Olympic swimming trials in Winnipeg, Wheaton swam the 200 meter backstroke in a Candian record time of 2:26.6, and the 100-meter backstroke in a Canadian record time of 1:04.3, winning a berth with the Canadian Olympic team.
+At the mid-July 1960 Canadian Olympic swimming trials in Winnipeg, Wheaton swam the 200 meter backstroke in a Canadian record time of 2:26.6, and the 100-meter backstroke in a Canadian record time of 1:04.3, winning a berth with the Canadian Olympic team.

 Wheaton represented Canada at the late August-September 1960 Summer Olympics in Rome.
 He placed 17th in the 100 meter backstroke with a time of 1:05.7.
 Wheaton placed a close 4th swimming in the 4x100-meter medley relay, where his four-man Canadian team recorded a combined time of 4:16.8, making the finals.
 He swam the leadoff backstroke leg with the team of Steve Rabinovitch, Vancouver native Cam Grout and Dick Pound.

 Education and career

 Wheaton decided not to pursue a career in swimming after high school and the 1960 Olympics, and retired from competition around 1960.
 He studied at the University of Victoria, the University of British Columbia in Vancouver and Simon Fraser University in Vancouver.
 Though the Universities he attended had strong swimming programs, he chose to focus on academics rather than continue to compete in collegiate swimming.
 His professional focus after college included careers in business, construction and real estate.
-He would serve as President and Director of G. H. Wheaton Ltd., primarily a real estate company, and also owned Wheaton Contruction Ltd. He participated in the community of Victoria as a president, chairperson, and director of several local organizations, and served as a board member, supporter and parent with Victoria's Glenylon Norfolk School, formerly known as Glenylon Preparatory School when he attended.
+He would serve as President and Director of G. H. Wheaton Ltd., primarily a real estate company, and also owned Wheaton Construction Ltd. He participated in the community of Victoria as a president, chairperson, and director of several local organizations, and served as a board member, supporter and parent with Victoria's Glenylon Norfolk School, formerly known as Glenylon Preparatory School when he attended.

 Marriage

-Robert Wheaton married Julie Grace Banfield, daughter of Arthur Lloyd Banfield of Victoria, on the evening of Thursday, August 24, 1967 at Victoria's Church of Our Lord.
+Robert Wheaton married Julie Grace Banfield, daughter of Arthur Lloyd Banfield of Victoria, on the evening of Thursday, 24 August 1967 at Victoria's Church of Our Lord.
 The couple planned to reside in Victoria.

 Honors

-Wheaton was recognized as Victoria’s top athlete in 1959, and presented with the Sid Thomas Memorial award.
+Wheaton was recognized as Victoria's top athlete in 1959, and presented with the Sid Thomas Memorial award.
 He was inducted into the Greater Victoria Sports Hall of Fame in 2003.
 As a former competitor for Oak Bay High and a 1959 graduate, he is also a member of the Oak Bay High School Hall of Fame.